justing.net

 By Justin G. on

 This is the first part of my raw reading notes from the book.
-See also the second part, and the final part (links to be added when they are published).
+See also the second part, and the final part.

 “On Looking, a walker’s guide to the art of observation” by Alexandra Horowitz, 2013